Black Lives Matter: Resources on Social & Legal Issues

 Race & Racism in Canada:

-The Skin We're In: A Year of Black Resistance and Power, (2020) by Desmond Cole.
+The Skin We're In: A Year of Black Resistance and Power(link is external), (2020) by Desmond Cole.
 Contextualized by events that took place over the course of 2017, Cole provides historical and current perspective on anti-Black racism in Canada:

 Policing: